powerofknowing/adfsec/adf-security-baseline.md

 * IF running IR in Azure VM, follow recommendations from Azure Security Center on performing vulnerability assessments on VMs.

 ### 5.2 Deploy automated operating system patch management solution
-* If running  Integration Runtime in an Azure Virtual Machine (VM), use the Azure Update Management solution to manage updates and patches for VMs.
+* IF running IR in Azure VM, use the Azure Update Management solution to manage updates and patches for VMs.

 ### 5.3 Deploy automated patch management solution for third-party software titles
 * IF running IR in Azure VM, you may use a third-party patch management solution.